SeanJ88/EC2-Auto-recovery/README.md

 The Lambda will not auto tag Instances that are currently in a running state before the Lambda deployment.

-If you want current instances to have auto recovery enabled then these instances must first be stopped and then put back into a running state for the Lambda to trigger.
+If you want current instances to have auto recovery enabled then the initial tagging lambda needs to be run first.
+This Lambda will only tag Instances with the same criterion as the Auto subscribe Lambda.
 ### Prerequisites

 - Serverless Framework Installed - v2.x.x or higher